 anything that was actually tough, difficult or presented challenge.

-someone smaller, older, and far less impressed with you than you are with
+In a proper dojo, bad habits and big egos are corrected by the oldest universal language in combat sports: getting folded in half by someone smaller, older, and far less impressed with you than you are with yourself.

 Judging by his public self created mythology, Bret seems to